 The Physical Therapist in the All Children's Hospital Physical Therapy program will perform an evaluation to assess the child's passive range of motion, active range of motion, muscle tightness, muscle strength and gross motor skills.
 The physical therapist also checks for other conditions that can occur with children who present with torticollis such as plagiocephaly (abnormal head shape), hip dysplasia (misalignment of the hip joint), and spine problems.
 The therapist then discusses these results with the family and makes appropriate recommendations for physical therapy treatment if indicated.
 Treatment involves toys and activities to help make therapy fun.
 The physical therapist instructs the family in a stretching and positioning program designed specifically to the child's needs.
 The family then performs the home exercises daily with the child and follows-up as recommended by the physical therapist to ensure attainment of all physical therapy and family goals.

 Discuss your concerns with your pediatrician and obtain a prescription for "Physical Therapy Evaluation and Treatment".
+Once you have a prescription call 727 767-7272 to schedule an appointment.

 |Pocket Doc Mobile App|